zorohack03/Rust_programs/README.md

-List of Rust programs to pratice the basics
+List of Rust and haskell  programs to pratice the basics